 our instructors

 The list of instructors teaching online for the Sustainable Food and Farming Program includes UMass faculty, faculty from other universities, and skilled practitioners in their field of expertise.
 We are a diverse group of folks with a common interest in sustainable food systems and quality online instruction.
+We have 32 instructors teaching 45 courses.

 Stacy Adams